 Roper Technologies, Inc. Strengths, Domain Expertise, and Key Differentiators

-In August 2019, Roper Technologies acquired pipeline in its latest move to expand into services-based verticals.
-Traditionally, Roper caters to asset-based verticals with its industrials products for process and discrete manufacturers.
+In August 2019, Roper Technologies acquired iPipeline in its latest move to expand into services-based verticals.
+Traditionally, Roper caters to asset-based verticals with its industrial products for process and discrete manufacturers.
 Now Roper operates more like a holding company that has amassed a large collection of applications products for insurance carriers, construction companies, advertising and law firms, as well as a smattering of sub-verticals.
 The commonality is picking up software assets that generate healthy recurring revenues.

 Roper Technologies, Inc. Recent Developments